Navajo Technical University Bond Wilson Technical Center

 Background of Bond Wilson Technical Center/Kirtland, NM

-Bond Wilson Technical Center (BWTC) located in Kirtland, NM has a Memorandum of Understanding (MOU) with Navajo Technical University (NTU) and Central Consolidated School District (CCSD) have developed a partnership with local industries to offer courses at the new instructional site.
-On August 31, 2018, NTU and CCSD celebrated a grand openuing of BWTC, the first early college high school academy in the state of New Mexico.
-High school students from Shiprock, Newcomb, Kirtland, and Career Prep participate in dual-credit courses at the instructional site, formerly Grace B. Wilson Elementary School, and NTU students that enable students to graduate in a certificate or degree program.
-NTU is still growing at this site and will offer more courses this summer/fall 2020 and spring 2021 such as welding, plumbing, and pre-engineering courses.
-Our goal is to recruit more students at this site.
+Bond Wilson Technical Center (BWTC) located in Kirtland, NM has a Memorandum of Understanding (MOU) with Navajo Technical University (NTU) and Central Consolidated School District (CCSD).
+On August 31, 2018, NTU and CCSD celebrated a grand opening of BWTC, the first early college high school academy in the state of New Mexico.
+High school stduents from Shiprock, Newcomb, Kirtland, and Career Prep participate in dual-credit courses at the instructional site, formerly Grace B. Wilson Elementary School, where they are able to earn college credits throught NTU offers adult classes, as well as internships, community service opportunities, and other hands-on experiences, that enable students to find employment and/or graduate in a certificate or degree program.
+NTU and CCSD developed a partnership with local industries to offer courses at the new instructional site.
+NTU is still growing at this site and will offer more courses this summer/fall 2020 and spring 2021.
+Our goal is to recruit more students at this site and create a certificate degree programs for welding, plumbing, and construction, and culinary arts to be offered at this location in the near future.

 NTU BWTC COORDINATOR

-STAFF: Vangee Nez, Ph.D. is Táchiinii, born for Ta’néészahnii, Naakaii Dine'é, her maternal grandparents, and Bit'ahnii, her paternal grandparents.
+STAFF: Vangee Nez, Ph.D.
+(Diné) is Táchii’nii, born for Ta’néészahnii, Naakai Dine’é my maternal grandparents, and Bit'ahnii my paternal grandparents.
 She was raised by her paternal grandparents in Tocito, New Mexico.
 She has a Bachelor of Arts degree from the University of Utah in Family Studies, a Master of Arts degree in Educational Psychology and a Ph.D. in Language, Literacy & Sociocultural Studies from the University of New Mexico.
 Her research focused on Navajo philosophy and how that is used as a pedagogical tool for language and culture revitalization and maintenance for Navajo teachers.
 Her goals are to work with Indigenous teachers to design their own teaching philosophies and methodologies using core values and cultural teachings to empower Native youth along with mindfulness practices.
 Dr. Nez conducts various community-based research and educational workshops based on her dissertation.
 She is the new Coordinator at NTU Bond Wilson Technical Center to oversee student enrollment and recruitment, along with other responsibilities to enlist new programs at BWTC and partner with local corporations.
 She is working to create a pathway for Dual Credit high school seniors to transition to NTU.
 Dr. Nez is an avid hiker, enjoys reading, speaking her language, and going home to Tocito or Utah to be with family and friends.